-DigiPen Europe-Bilbao offers the following degree programs for the 2011-2012 academic year:
+DigiPen Europe-Bilbao offers the following degree programs for the 2012-2013 academic year: Bachelor of Science in Computer Science in Real-Time Interactive Simulation; Bachelor of Fine Arts in Digital Art and Animation

-Bachelor of Science in Real-Time Interactive Simulation Bachelor of Fine Arts in Digital Art and Animation
+History of DigiPen Institute of Technology

-History of DigiPen
+DigiPen was founded in 1988 by Mr. Claude Comair as a computer simulation and animation company based in Vancouver, British Columbia, Canada.
+As the demand for production work increased, DigiPen faced difficulty finding qualified personnel, and in 1990, it began offering a dedicated training program in 3D computer animation to meet this growing need.

-DigiPen was founded in 1988 by Mr. Claude Comair as a computer simulation and animation company based in Vancouver, B.C.
-As DigiPen's business grew, the company struggled to find qualified animators to keep up with demand and began its own training program focused on 3D computer animation.
-When DigiPen's leaders saw that companies in the rapidly expanding video game industry faced a similar shortage of well-trained animators, they approached Nintendo of America with the idea of working together to establish a post-secondary program for those interested in video game programming and animation.
-The result was the DigiPen Applied Computer Graphics School, also based in Vancouver, B.C., which in 1994 accepted the first class of students into its two-year art and science degree program in 2D and 3D Video Game Programming.
-That same year, DigiPen began offering game programming and animation workshops to primary and secondary students in what would later become part of the school's ProjectFUN initiative.
-In 1995, DigiPen introduced a revised two-year 3D computer animation program.
+That same year, DigiPen approached Nintendo of America to jointly establish a post-secondary program in video game programming.
+The result of this collaborative effort was the DigiPen Applied Computer Graphics School, which in 1994, officially accepted its first class of video game programming students to its Vancouver campus for the two-year Diploma in the Art and Science of 2D and 3D Video Game Programming.
+In 1995, DigiPen implemented a revised two-year 3D computer animation program and graduated student cohorts over each of the following four years.

 Around this time, the video game industry underwent a paradigm shift from dealing primarily with 2D graphics and gameplay to fully 3D worlds that players could freely explore.
-As games became more complex, so did the tasks of programming, designing, and animating them.
-To adapt to these changes, DigiPen developed a four-year bachelor's degree program that would further prepare students for careers in the video game industry.
+As these worlds became more sophisticated, so did the task of programming, designing, and animating them.
+In anticipation of this change, DigiPen developed a four-year bachelor's degree in video game programming (the Bachelor of Science in Computer Science in Real-Time Interactive Simulation) that would prepare students for the challenges of creating complex 3D game and simulation software.

-In 1996, the Washington State Higher Education Coordinating Board (HECB) granted DigiPen the authorization to award Associate and Bachelor of Science degrees in Real-Time Interactive Simulation.
-Two years later, in 1998, DigiPen Institute of Technology opened its doors in Redmond, WA.
-In 1999, the school began offering an associate's degree in Applied Arts in 3D Computer Animation, and on July 22, 2000, DigiPen held its first commencement ceremony, where it awarded six graduates Associate of Science degrees and five graduates Bachelor of Science degrees.
+In 1996, the Washington State Higher Education Coordinating Board (HECB) granted DigiPen the authorization to award both Associate and Bachelor of Science degrees in Real-Time Interactive Simulation.
+Two years later, in 1998, DigiPen Institute of Technology opened its campus in Redmond, Washington, USA.
+In 1999, DigiPen began offering the Associate of Applied Arts in 3D Computer Animation.
+At this time, DigiPen phased out its educational activities in Canada, moving all operations to its Redmond campus.
+On July 22, 2000, DigiPen held its first commencement ceremony, where it awarded Associate of Science and Bachelor of Science degrees.

-By this time, DigiPen had phased out its educational activities in Canada and consolidated its programs in Redmond.
-DigiPen Institute of Technology in Redmond, WA, received accreditation from the Accrediting Commission of Career Schools and Colleges of Technology in 2002.
-In 2004, DigiPen began offering three new degrees: Bachelor of Science in Computer Engineering, Bachelor of Fine Arts in Production Animation, and Master of Science in Computer Science\; and in the fall of 2008, DigiPen added two more: Bachelor of Science in Game Design and Bachelor of Arts in Game Design.
+In 2002, DigiPen received accreditation from the Accrediting Commission of Career Schools and Colleges (ACCSC).
+In 2004, DigiPen began offering three new degrees: the Bachelor of Science in Computer Engineering, the Master of Science in Computer Science\, and the Bachelor of Fine Arts in Digital Art and Animation.
+In 2008, DigiPen added two more degree programs: the Bachelor of Science in Game Design and the Bachelor of Arts in Game Design.

-To help meet the global demand for video game and animation education, in 2008 DigiPen partnered with Singapore's Economic Development Board to open its first international branch campus, offering the following degrees\\: Bachelor of Science in Real-Time Interactive Simulation, Bachelor of Fine Arts in Production Animation (now Bachelor of Fine Arts in Digital Art and Animation), Bachelor of Science in Game Design, and Bachelor of Arts in Game Design.
+Also in 2008, DigiPen partnered with Singapore's Economic Development Board to open its first international branch campus, offering the following degrees: the Bachelor of Science in Computer Science in Real-Time Interactive Simulation, the Bachelor of Science in Game Design, the Bachelor of Fine Arts in Digital Art and Animation, and the Bachelor of Arts in Game Design.
+In 2010, DigiPen announced plans to open its first European campus in Bilbao, Spain.\\